Ipad Online Tutorials

 The seventh generation of iPad was announced on September 10, 2019, and released on September 25.
 It uses a 64-bit Apple A10 Fusion chip, with a 4-core CPU and 6-core GPU.
 Its slightly larger 10.2" Retina Display has a resolution of 2,160 × 1,620 (3.5 million pixels).
 It added support for the Smart Keyboard accessory.

 The eighth generation of iPad was announced on September 15, 2020, and released on September 18.
 It uses an Apple A12 Bionic chip, which has a 40 percent faster 6-core CPU and a 2-times faster 4-core GPU than its predecessor.
 The Apple A12 also included an embedded Neural Engine, and is capable of processing 5 trillion operations per second.
-Its Retina Display had a resolution of 1668 by 2388 pixels.

 The ninth generation of iPad was announced and released on September 14, 2021.
 It uses an Apple A13 Bionic chip, which has a 20% faster CPU and GPU and an embedded, artificial intelligence–immersed Neural Engine.
 Its 12-megapixel ultra wide front camera adds support for Apple's "Center Stage Mode" technology, which locates people in the frame and tracks the camera view to keep them centered.
 Its Retina Display added support for the True Tone technology, which automatically adjusts the screen color temperature according to the ambient lighting.

 The 10th-generation iPad was announced on October 18, 2022, with pre-orders starting immediately and availability set for October 26.
 It uses the Apple A14 Bionic chip, has a larger 10.9-inch screen, and replaces the Lightning connector with USB-C. Unlike all previous models in the iPad range, as well as the sixth-generation iPad Pro announced the same day, this model's front-facing camera is placed along the device's long edge, making it more suitable for video calling applications.
 Despite having a USB-C connector, it is not compatible with the second-generation Apple Pencil that can be used with all other USB-C iPads, instead using the first-generation Pencil with a USB-C-to-Lightning adapter, which will be included with new Pencil purchases.
 While lacking the Smart Connector of the Pro and Air lines, it is compatible with a new Magic Keyboard Folio announced alongside the device.
-This model did not immediately replace the 9th-generation iPad; Apple continues to sell the older model at the same price, while the price for the newer 10th generation model was increased.
+This model did not immediately replace the 9th-generation iPad; Apple continued to sell the older model at the same price, while the price for the newer 10th-generation model was increased.

 iPad Mini